Transportability of model-based estimands in evidence synthesis: Introduction

 Covariate-adjusted indirect treatment comparisons\cite{signorovitch2010comparative, phillippo2018methods, phillippo2016nice, remiro2022parametric, remiro2022two} and network meta-regression approaches\cite{phillippo2020multilevel, jansen2012meta, cooper2009addressing, dias2013evidencedos, dias2011nice} can be used to account for differences in baseline characteristics between trials.
 In doing so, the methodologies generate treatment effect estimates in specific study samples or populations.
-When indirect comparisons are \textit{anchored} by a common comparator in a connected network of evidence, a crucial assumption involves the conditional \textit{constancy} or \textit{transportability} of relative treatment effects between studies.\cite{phillippo2018methods, phillippo2016nice} For this assumption to hold, current covariate adjustment guidance recommends accounting for all covariates that are \textit{effect measure modifiers} in the analysis.\cite{jansen2011interpreting,jansen2014indirect, phillippo2018methods, phillippo2016nice, jansen2012directed, hoaglin2011conducting} These are covariates that predict variation between studies in relative treatment effects, as measured on a specific scale, within a pairwise contrast of treatments.
+When indirect comparisons are \textit{anchored} by a common comparator in a connected network of evidence, a crucial assumption involves the \textit{constancy} or \textit{transportability} of relative treatment effects between studies.\cite{phillippo2018methods, phillippo2016nice} For this assumption to hold, current covariate adjustment guidance recommends accounting for all covariates that are \textit{effect measure modifiers} in the analysis.\cite{jansen2011interpreting,jansen2014indirect, phillippo2018methods, phillippo2016nice, jansen2012directed, hoaglin2011conducting} These are covariates that induce variation between studies in relative treatment effects, as measured on a specific scale, within a pairwise contrast of treatments.

 There are different types of relative treatment effects; these can be \textit{marginal} or \textit{conditional}.\cite{remiro2021conflating, phillippo2021target, remiro2022target} Marginal effects quantify how mean outcomes change at the population level.
-Conditional effects contrast mean outcomes between specific patients or subgroups of patients, conditioning on covariate values.
-Some of the most widely used relative effect measures in evidence synthesis are \textit{non-collapsible}, e.g.~odds ratios\cite{greenland1987interpretation} and hazard ratios.\cite{aalen2015does} Marginal and conditional estimands are generally not equal in the absence of confounding for non-collapsible effect measures.\cite{greenland2011adjustments, kaufman2010marginalia} In fact, it is possible that marginal and conditional estimands have different signs, a phenomenon sometimes referred to as Simpson's paradox.\cite{hernan2011simpson}
+Alternatively, conditional effects contrast mean outcomes between specific patients or subgroups of patients, conditioning on covariate patterns.
+Some of the most widely used relative effect measures in evidence synthesis are \textit{non-collapsible}, e.g.~odds ratios\cite{greenland1987interpretation} and hazard ratios.\cite{aalen2015does} Marginal and conditional estimands are generally not equal for non-collapsible effect measures.\cite{greenland2011adjustments, kaufman2010marginalia} In fact, it is possible that marginal and conditional estimands have different signs, a phenomenon sometimes referred to as Simpson's paradox.\cite{hernan2011simpson}